After Getting a Roofing Estimate

 Contracts and Pricing

 Most roofing contractors have straightforward contracts for roofing projects; however, make sure you read the fine print.
-TruBlue Roofing explains every detail of the roofing contract, so make sure whichever roofer you choose does the same.
+TruBlue Roofing and Remodeling explains every detail of the roofing contract, so make sure whichever roofer you choose does the same.
 A roofing contract is one of the most expensive updates for your home, so you’ll want to make sure you understand what you’re paying for when you sign on the dotted line.
 You’ll want to talk with the roofing company about the style and color of shingles as well as additional work like skylight installation or gutters.

 Here are four things to consider before signing a roofing contract: